Skip to Content

 Spray With Water Method

-4. Repeat treatment every 2-3 days – Breaking the mite lifecycle requires consistent follow-up before eggs hatch into new populations
+4. Repeat every 2-3 days for two weeks – This mite removal technique disrupts their lifecycle before new eggs hatch.

 Invite Predatory Mites